mojohealy/mojohealy/content/authors/mojo/_index.md

 organizations = [ { name = "University of Southern Queensland", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "I am a careers and employability educator and doctoral student at the University of Southern Queensland.
-I am passionate about promoting transformational careers and employability learning, particularly using social, narrative, and dialogical methods.
+I am passionate about promoting transformational careers and employability learning, particularly using social, narrative, and dialogical methods."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""